Yemmy1602/INCUBATOR-HUB-HR-ATTRITION-ANALYSIS/README.md

 ### 1. Demographics 1
 ###### Employees by Age Band and Gender: Under 25: 41 (Male: 20, Female: 21), 25-34: 268 (Male: 86, Female: 182), 35-44: 272 (Male: 90, Female: 182), 45-54: 186 (Male: 136, Female: 50), Over 55: 46 (Male: 32, Female: 14)
 - Insight: The largest age groups are 25-34 and 35-44, with females representing a higher proportion in these age ranges.
 Employees over 45 are predominantly male, indicating that gender balance may shift with age.
+- Recommendation: Consider implementing targeted retention initiatives focusing on the largest demographics, such as career development for employees aged 25-44 and flexible benefits for those over 45.

 ###### Employees by Marital Status and Gender: Married: 348 (Female: 152, Male: 186), Single: 479 (Female: 152, Male: 198), Divorced: 96 (Female: 87, Male: 9)
 - Insight: Most employees are single (around 38.8%), with females making up a large proportion of the divorced category.
 This suggests that marital status could influence benefit preferences.
+- Recommendation: Consider offering flexible or customizable benefits that accommodate varied needs based on marital status.

 ###### Attrition by Gender: Higher Attrition: Male: 150 (63.29%), Female: 87 (36.71%)
 - Insight: Male employees have a higher attrition rate, making up about 63.29% of total attrition.
 This may highlight certain workplace challenges more specific to male employees.
+- Recommendation: Conduct further analysis to understand and address factors contributing to higher male attrition, potentially through tailored engagement programs.

 ###### Attrition by Educational Field: Life Sciences: 89 (37.6%), Medical: 63, Marketing: 35, Technical Degree: 32, Other: 11, Human Resources: 7
 - Insight: Life Sciences and Medical fields have the highest attrition counts, with Life Sciences making up over one-third of total attrition.
+- Recommendation: Explore job conditions, career growth, or other specific challenges in these fields to improve retention.

 ###### Attrition Count by Distance Category: Far: 60 (25.32%), Near: 94 (39.66%), Very Far: 83 (35.02%)
 - Insight: Employees living "Very Far" from work have a significant attrition rate (35.02%), though those living "Near" also show notable attrition (39.66%).
+- Recommendation: Offer remote work or flexible hours to retain employees with challenging commutes.

 ### 2. Demographics II Visual Analysis (Attrition by Age Group and Gender)